-Types of talent we represent
+Talent we represent

 Are there any fees to join?

-What do I need to start?
+What do I need to be marketed?

 How long does it take before I start working?

 There are no guarantees in this industry!
 It could take a month or a year before you get a booking.
-Signing with an agency is only the first step… You need to first be selected for an audition and then land the job.
+Signing with an agency is only the first step… You need to first be selected for an audition… and then land the job.

 No. Fulcher Agency represents professional actors who take this industry seriously.
-We expect our talent to be available on short notice for auditions or arrange their schedule to accommodate an audition time, as they cannot be changed.
+We expect our talent to be available for auditions or arrange their schedule to accommodate an audition time, as most cannot be changed.

 I’m not a Canadian citizen.
 Can you represent me?